top of page

 WHEN & WHERE TO TRY IT OUT

-New players can join at any time, but for the greatest impact we suggest coming out at the beginning of a new season.
-We also recommend any new players attend at least one training session prior to participating in their first league match.
-Check our schedule for training times and locations!
+- New players can join at any time, but for the greatest impact we suggest coming out at the beginning of a new season

 A note on hurling and camogie training sessions: During the summer season, there are separate training sessions for hurling (traditionally played by men) and camogie (traditionally played by women).
 All genders are welcome to participate in any training session, but players who wish to develop skills and game play knowledge necessary for play on a traveling team should plan to prioritize training with the corresponding team.